VasudhaKeerthiGandharapu/OriginPricingTest/README.md

 2. Extract and open in the VS-Code
 3. `npm i` to install the dependencies
 4. `npx playwright install` to install the browsers

+5. `npm install @axe-core/playwright` to install the axe core

+6. `npm install --save-dev cross-env` to install cross env

+7. `npm install axe-html-reporter` to install axe report

-5. `npm run test:prod` to execute the tests
+8. `npm run test:prod` to execute the tests
-6. ` $env:ENV="qa"; npm test` to run on specific environment
+9. ` $env:ENV="qa"; npm run Atest` to run on specific environment
+10. ` $env:BROWSER="chrome"; npm run Atest` to run on specific browser
-7. To run a particular test change
+11. To run a particular test change
 ```
   paths: [
             "src/test/features/featurename.feature"
          ]
 ```
-8. Use tags to run a specific or collection of specs
+12. Use tags to run a specific or collection of specs
 ```
 npm run test:smoke
 ```